 How do I become a Catholic?
-The Rites of Christian Initiation of Adults (RCIA) is the journey an unbaptized person follows to become a member of the Catholic Church.
-RCIA programs exist in parishes throughout the Diocese of Fargo.
+The Order of Christian Initiation of Adults (OCIA) is the journey an unbaptized person follows to become a member of the Catholic Church.
+OCIA programs exist in parishes throughout the Diocese of Fargo.
 If you are interested in joining the Catholic Church, please speak with the pastor of your local Catholic parish.
-The RCIA is also the process for baptized non-Catholics to become Catholic, or a Catholic who has not received all the Sacraments of Christian Initiation.
+The OCIA is also the process for baptized non-Catholics to become Catholic, or a Catholic who has not received all the Sacraments of Christian Initiation.

-Note: All persons who have reached the "Age of Reason" (about 7 years old) must complete RCIA to be initiated into the Church.
-Please refer to the RCIA / Confirmation permission flowchart.
+Note: All persons who have reached the "Age of Reason" (about 7 years old) must complete OCIA to be initiated into the Church.
+Please refer to the OCIA / Confirmation permission flowchart.

 The Journey of an Unbaptized Person